 It all began on April 1, 1964: Münchner Messe- und Ausstellungsgesellschaft (MMG) was established and served as the foundation of a professionally run trade fair company in Munich.
 The company was owned by the city of Munich, the state of Bavaria, the Chamber of Industry and Commerce of Munich and Upper Bavaria as well as the Chamber of Trade.

-Today, five decades later, Messe München is an internationally respected, globally operating trade fair company that organizes more than 50 trade fairs held on the exhibition grounds of Messe München (formerly: Neue Messe München) as well as in China, India, Brazil, Russia, Turkey, Nigeria, Vietnam and Iran.
-Overall, Messe München is present in more than 100 countries around the world, thanks in part to its network of affiliated companies in Europe, Asia and South America as well as about 70 foreign representatives.
+Today, five decades later, Messe München is an internationally respected, globally operating trade fair company that organizes about 70 trade fairs held on the exhibition grounds of Messe München (formerly: Messe München is very successful in its domestic market in Munich as well as in other countries.
+It is active in all important growth markets: China, India, Brazil and Turkey.
+Overall, Messe München, with its network of associated companies and foreign agencies, is present in more than 130 countries.

 The trade fair business is also a driving economic force for the city of Munich.
 A study conducted in 2020 by the ifo Institute for Economic Research found that Messe München is responsible for 27,294 jobs, including 16,361 in the Bavarian state capital of Munich and 6,281 in other parts of Bavaria.
 Exhibitors at and visitors to the company’s trade fair events generate total revenue across Germany of €3.3 billion annually and produce overall tax revenues of €646 million.